+FORM 10-Q

-FORM 10-Q (Ma ⊠ ark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 S EXCHANGE ACT OF For the quarterly period ended March 31, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 S EXCHANGE ACT OF For the transition period fromto Commission file number: 001-35409 Merrimack Pharmaceuticals, Inc (Exact name of registrant as specified in its charter) • Delaware04-321(State or other jurisdiction of incorporation or organization)(I.R.S.
-En incorporation or organization) nployer One Kendall Square, Suite B7201 Cambridge, MA (Address of principal executive offices) (Zip C (617) 441-1000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) havirements for the past 90 days.
-Yes ⊠ No □ 1934 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if sired to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of this chapter) during the preced od that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ ì.
-See Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the y.
-Larg ge accelerated filer Accelerated filer X Non n-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of April 30, 2014, there were 103,405,151 shares of Common Stock, \$0.01 par value per share, outstanding.
+(Mai ⊠ ck One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period en ded June 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number er: 001-35409 Merrimack Pharm (Exact name of registrant as sp • Delaware (State or other jurisdiction of incorporation or organization) 04-3210530 (I.R.S.
+Employer Identification Number) One Kendall Square, Suite B7201 Cambridge, MA (Address of principal executive offices) 02139 (Zip Code) (617) 441-10 (Registrant's telephone number, Indicate by check mark whether the registrant (1) has filed all reports required g the preceding 12 months (or for such shorter period that the registrant was recrements for the past 90 days.
+Yes $\boxtimes$ No $\square$ uired to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electronically and red to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.4 d that the registrant was required to submit and post such files).
+Yes ⊠ No 05 of this chapter) during the preceding 12 months (or for such shorter

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of July 31, 20 14, there were 104,587,587 shares of Common Stock, \$0.01 par value per share, outstanding. -